 I’ve even put them together based on the time of year I use them in my classroom.

 Each STEM activity includes detailed teacher instructions along with pictures to give you an idea of what the project should look like.
-I also share all my tips, tricks, and lesson ideas to make sure your STEM challenges a success.
+I also share all my tips, tricks, and lesson ideas to make sure your STEM challenges are a success.
 Then just to make it easy, I have prepared some coordinating worksheets for each activity.
-These worksheets provide a place for students to make a hypothesis, plan activities, record observations and more.
+These worksheets provide a place for students to make a hypothesis, plan activities, record observations, and more.

 Kindergarten STEM challenges are always a huge hit in my classroom.
 While the students think they are fun, I know they are so.much.more!
-I can’t imaging going back to a time when I didn’t incorporate STEM challenges into my curriculum.
+I can’t imagine going back to a time when I didn’t incorporate STEM challenges into my curriculum.